 (d) An arrow (→) is put between the reactants and products, the arrow shows the direction of the reaction in which the reaction proceeds.
 The arrow is read as "to yield" or "to form".

 In the word equation when symbols and chemical formulas of the reactants and products are used then it is called a chemical equation.

 Example: Na + H2O → NaOH + H2

 i.e. A chemical equation is a statement that describes a chemical reaction in terms of symbols and formulas.
 In this equation the law of conservation of mass is not obeying.
 Such chemical equation is called skeletal equation or unbalanced equation.

 A chemical equation expressed in symbols and formula, such that the number of atoms of different elements towards the side of the reactants is not equal to the number of atoms of the products is called skeletal equation or unbalanced equation.

 To make this equation meaningful, this equation is balanced then it is called balanced chemical equation.

-The simple equations are balanced by "hit and trial method" which is done in following steps.
+The simple equations are balanced by the "hit and trial method" which is done in the following steps.